Space at Hermitage

 Hermitage is a co-op, owned by its members, and has 19 residential berths for live-aboard vessels.

-The price for Membership, which gives the right to a berth, is in the region of £6,500 per metre (it is linked to inflation, exact figure calculated each year, please enquire) and that is the price that the incoming member pays to the exiting member for the berth.
-Exiting members recoup their membership fee from new incoming members at the point of transition.
+The price for Membership, which gives the right to a berth, is in the region of £8,000 per metre (inflation linked, exact figure calculated each year) and that is the price that the incoming member pays to the exiting member for the berth (multiple per metre price by length of berth to find cost of Membership).
+Exiting members recoup this membership fee from the new member taking their place when the transaction is completed.

 Berths range from about 18m to about 32m.

-There is an annual service charge per membership of around £6,500 pa, that covers running costs (insurance, maintenance etc) and PLA licence fees.
+There is an annual service charge per membership of around £7,000 pa, that covers communal running costs (insurance, maintenance etc) and PLA licence fees.

 Membership requirements